DanIsraelMalta/Matlab-files/README.md

 * distSample.m - generate a random sample from an arbitrary discrete/finite distribution
 * quat.m - returns the sampled quantiles of a given vector
 * logProb.m - returns the log(P(lo < Z < hi)), where Z~N(0,1), for the region [lo, hi]
+* danDct.m -  performs the direct or inverse discrete cosine transform on a given array

 ###general
 * runFunc.m - implements a general moving window inlined scalar function upon a given vector